ahdinosaur/bitcoin101/src/documents/slides/bitcoin/free.html.md

 order: 4
 ---

-# free
+# Free

 ### (as in speech, not as in beer)

-Bitcoin allows you to have full control your money.
+Bitcoin software can be used on any computer system or mobile phone that is connected to the internet.

-anyone can create a Bitcoin wallet to have complete financial freedom.
+Anyone can create a Bitcoin wallet to have complete financial freedom.

-for merchants, there are no fees to accept bitcoins as payment and no chargebacks.